 The animals we have been talking about so far - butterflies, moths, bees, hummingbirds, even some kinds of bats - are all considered pollinators.
 They are called pollinators because they play an important role in moving pollen from plant to plant - a process called pollination.
-Pollination is a critical step in the life cycle of many types of plants, including some that provide the food we eat!
+Pollination is a critical step in the life cycle of most plants, including some that provide the food we eat!

 How does an animal pollinate?